-The COSMETOLOGY DEPARTMENT offers haircare, skin care and manicuring services.
-These services are available daily from 9:00 a.m. to 2:00 p.m. in Building 1600, room 1610.
-All work is done by students only.
+The Cosmetology Department offers haircare, skin care and manicuring services.
+These services are available Monday, Tuesday, Thursday and Friday from 9:00 a.m. to 2:00 p.m. in Building 1600, room 1610.
+All work is done by students only with instructor supervision.
 Appointments are appreciated but not required.
 For more information, please call (707) 864-7180.